E. C. Goodwin Technical High School

 E. C. Goodwin Technical High School, or Goodwin Tech, is a technical high school located in New Britain, Connecticut.
-It is in the Connecticut Technical High School System.
+It is in the Connecticut Technical Education and Career System.
 It receives students from many nearby towns.

 Technologies

 In addition to a complete academic program leading to a high school diploma, students attending Goodwin Tech receive training in one of the following trades and technologies: